ruuda/blog/posts/the-yaml-document-from-hell.md

    There exist various extensions of json that extend it just enough to make it a usable config format without introducing too much complexity.
-   I think json with comments is the most widespread, as it is used as the config format for Visual Studio Code.
+   Json with comments is probably the most widespread, as it is used as the config format for Visual Studio Code.
    The main downside of these is that they haven’t really caught on (yet!), so they aren’t as widely supported as json or yaml.